Frolic

 Even the bobbin sides all have the same good results.

 Since I don't sew with this type of fabric very often, I haven't used the Q-foot enough to give it a thorough review.
-But from these test samples, it seems to handle this fabric quite nicely.
+But from these test samples, it seems to handle this fabric quite nicely with any needle I use.

 Monday, April 11, 2022